lmy441900/lmy441900.github.io/_posts/2016-09-10-my-gpg-configuration.md

 You can setup your ECC key and authentication-use key only in expert mode.
 If you want GPG be more simple, you can ignore this option, and add it when you need it.

 PS: [ECC](https://en.wikipedia.org/wiki/Elliptic_curve_cryptography) is a more modern algorithm, which provides stronger encryption with shorter key length.

-### list-options show-notations

-This enables GPG to show notations wherever.
-Notations in a signature usually contains methods to send and receive encrypted emails.

 ### require-secmem